curlysemi/Sisyphus/README.md

     ```
     ("HP" refers to the actual hint path and "GP" refers to the 'guessed hint path' using the packages.config file.)

+## Non-Normative Notes
+For whatever reason, there is a slight issue with framework-dependent publishes and LibGit2Sharp.
+In addition to the git2`-572e4d8.dll`, the published output contains a `git2-572e4d8.pdb` file that is actually unnecessary and that the .NET Core Runtime could trip over when trying to find.
+In addition to publishing, this `.pdb` file is deleted and removed from the `sisyphus.deps.json` file.